Federal Crime of Forgery – 18 U.S.C. § 471

 So, it gets a little complicated sometimes when you're talking about these federal forgery cases and being at challenge handwriting experts.
 I've had some big forgery cases where we've been very effective at challenging the handwriting expert — at least getting the judge to agree that the expert could not give the ultimate opinion on whether the signature belonged to a particular defendant.

-They could certainly say if they saw similarities in the defendant's signature and the person who committed the crime's signature.
-Sometimes, we even get our own expert on handwriting to try to counter the prosecutor's expert if the case is going to go to trial.
+They could certainly say if they saw similarities in the defendant's signature and the signature of the person who committed the crime.
+Sometimes, we even get our own expert on handwriting to try to counter the prosecutor's expert if the case is going to trial.

 If you get arrested for forgery, you're going to be brought before a magistrate.
 You're either going to get out on some sort of bond conditions, whether it be a signature bond, a property bond, or some other related bond, or the Judge could find that you are a danger to the community.
 You're also a flight risk, and not let you out under any conditions.